bliss-framework/web/docs/coding-guidelines/general-naming-conventions.md

 ## Singular vs Plural

-We use singular and plural forms in natural form, for example, if we have a database provider working with users, the name of that provider would be _UsersProvider_, because it works with all users, and not just single user.
+We use singular and plural forms in natural form, for example, if we have a database provider working with users, the name of that provider would be _UsersProvider_, because it works with all users, and not just a single user.

 ## Same conventions through the system